syukranDev/hwid-window-spoofer/README.md

 # hwid-magic

-`cmd` scripting for spoofing your hardware-id with random-num to avoid another series of ban in online games.
+`cmd` scripting for spoofing your hardware-id with random-num to avoid another series of ban in online games/network etc.

 use `wmic diskdrive/memorychip/baseboard get serialnumber` to double check the new serial num.